-Our sponsor and Maxim and/or their designees have agreed to purchase an aggregate of 6,000,000 warrants ("private placement warrants") at a price of \$1.00 per private placement warrant, for an aggregate purchase price of \$6,000,000, of which 5,500,000 private placement warrants will be purchased by our sponsor and 500,000 private placement warrants will be purchased by Maxim and/or its designees in a private placement to occur simultaneously with the consummation of the offering.
-Our sponsor and Maxim have also agreed that if the over-allotment is exercised by the underwriters, they will purchase an additional number of private placement warrants (up to a maximum of 600,000 additional private placement warrants) at a price of \$1.00 per private placement warrant, pro rata in relation to their respective acquisition of private placement warrants prior to any exercise of the over-allotment option in full or in part.
+Our sponsor has agreed to purchase an aggregate of 6,425,000 warrants ("private placement warrants") at a price of \$1.00 per private placement warrant, for an aggregate purchase price of \$6,425,000, in a private placement to occur simultaneously with the consummation of the offering.
+Our sponsor has also agreed that if the overallotment is exercised by the underwriters, it will purchase an additional number of private placement warrants (up to a maximum of 675,000 additional private placement warrants) at a price of \$1.00 per private placement warrant, prior to any exercise of the over-allotment option in full or in part.
 These additional private placement warrants will be purchased in a private placement that will occur simultaneously with the purchase of units resulting from the exercise of the over-allotment option.
 The private placement warrants are identical to the warrants sold in this offering, subject to certain limited exceptions as described in this prospectus.